rowanmanning/rowanmanning.com/content/posts/2020-12-02-i-like-rss/index.md

 After being burned by Google Reader shutting down, I wanted some guaranteed stability.
 I decided the best way to ensure this would be to pay money for a feed reader.
 I settled on [Fever](https://feedafever.com/).

-What I loved about Fever at the time is that it learned what content I liked to read and ordered the list of unread items by how much I might enjoy it.
+What I loved about Fever at the time is that it learned what content I liked to read and ordered the list of unread items by how much I might enjoy them.
 It was also self-hosted, so I knew that nobody could ever shut it down as long as I still had a hosting provider to put it on.

 However my reading did tail off, and Fever failed to enter my daily workflow in the same way that Google Reader did, despite having paid $30 for it.
 My use of it had already dropped to nothing by 2016, and Fever's maintainer discontinuing the project was the final nail in the coffin.

 ## Stringer (2016–2017)

-{{< pin right >}}{{< image src="/posts/i-like-rss/stringer.png" alt="A screenshot of the Stringer interface" >}}{{< /pin >}}
+{{< pin right >}}{{< image src="/posts/i-like-rss/stringer.png" alt="A screenshot of the Stringer interface" caption="The Stringer interface is really simple and stripped back compared to my previous readers" >}}{{< /pin >}}

 After Fever, I thought maybe I could kickstart my reading again with a shiny new interface.
 I got rid of most of my feeds as the sheer volume of content had become too much for me and started fresh with [Stringer](https://github.com/swanson/stringer#readme).